rtraas/rtraas.github.io/README.md

 `docker_run_template.txt` --- A text file containing a template of the command to build a container based off the turbo_seti docker image

+`Getting Started.md` --- Where you should start if you're looking to get started with turboCLOUD.
+It explains how to use all of the different functions as well as the ins and outs of turboCLOUD

 ## Python Scripts